Lipotropic (MIC) & B12 Injection: Important Safety Information

 - Unusual Urine Odor

-some text- Methionine can sometimes cause a distinct odor in urine; generally not harmful but discuss with your provider if concerning.
+- Methionine can sometimes cause a distinct odor in urine; generally not harmful but discuss with your provider if concerning.

 6. Drug Interactions

-- Other Medications and Supplementssome text
+- Other Medications and Supplements

 - Lipotropic agents and high-dose B12 may interact with certain prescription drugs (e.g., levodopa, methotrexate) or other supplements.